gokulkrishh/how-it-works/src/pages/javascript/promise.allsettled/index.md

 First, we will write a function to find out if the passed value is `iterable` or not.

 After going through [the iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) protocol from MDN, I understood we can use [Symbol.iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/iterator) to find out.

+// I think better sentence should be:

+We can use [Symbol.iterator] to find it out.
+Read more about [the iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) here.

 #### Code: